 Well Water vs City Water

-Whether your water supply comes from the city or a private well, a whole house water softener is a smart idea.
+Whether your water supply comes from the city or from a private well, a whole-house water softener is a smart investment.
 No matter which water supply you have, chances are you have hard water – especially here in San Antonio and the Hill Country.
 Well water naturally picks up minerals along its way into your home, and city water, though filtered, still contains minerals and some contaminants.

 With industry-tested products from Kinetico San Antonio, you can enjoy soft water no matter where your home’s water source comes from.
 We’re proud to provide long-lasting solutions for our customers so they can be confident they’re drinking and using safe, soft water.
 Read on to learn more about the difference between well and city water and how your household can benefit from our services.